google/tachometer/README.md

 | `0%`, `10%`, `100%` | Is A at all, a little, or a lot slower or faster than B?   |
 | `0.5ms`             | Is A faster or slower than B by at least 0.5 milliseconds? |

-In the following example, we have set `--horizon=10%`, meaning we are interested in knowing whether A differs from B by at least 10% in either direction.
-The sample size automatically increases until the confidence interval is narrow enough to place the estimated difference squarely on one side or the other of both horizons.
+In the following example, we have set `--auto-sample-conditions=10%`, meaning we are interested in knowing whether A differs from B by at least 10% in either direction.
+The sample size automatically increases until the confidence interval is narrow enough to place the estimated difference squarely on one side or the other of both conditions.

 ```
-      <------------------------------->     n=50  ❌ -10% ❌ +10%
+      <------------------------------->     n=50  X -10% X +10%
-                <------------------>        n=100 ✔️ -10% ❌ +10%
+                <------------------>        n=100 ✔️ -10% X +10%
                     <----->                 n=200 ✔️ -10% ✔️ +10%

   |---------|---------|---------|---------| difference in runtime
 -20%      -10%        0       +10%      +20%

 n    = sample size
-<---> = confidence interval for percent difference of mean runtimes
+<--> = confidence interval for percent difference of mean runtimes
-✔️    = resolved horizon
+✔️    = resolved condition
-❌    = unresolved horizon
+X    = unresolved condition
 ```

 In this example, by `n=50` we are not sure whether A is faster or slower than B